sjsrey/pysalnarsc19/README.md

 ## Setup

-Participants are encouraged to use their own laptops in the workshop.
+Participants are encouraged to use their own laptops during the workshop.
 Setting up a laptop for the workshop consists of two steps:

 1. Obtaining the workshop materials
 2. Installing Python and required packages